turingschool/front-end-curriculum/lessons/es6-destructuring.md

 }
 ```

-### Parameter Matching
+### Isolating Arguments Passed as Function Parameter
-Provided the arguments below, write a function that logs both arguments.
+Provided the arguments below, write a function that pulls fields from the provided object and logs the string below.

+There are three exercises, one using an array, one using variables passed as an object, one using an object with key value pairs.

 ```js
 // Array